MicrosoftLearning/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08A Create and manage an e-Commerce site Lab.md

-1. Navigate to the category and product details page.
+1. Navigate to the product details page.
 Verify that the images load up and change based on the size variant that is selected.